Schematizing the Observer and the Epistemic Content of Theories: How Theory and Experiment Make Contact with and Inform Each Other

-It is this identification of individual and concrete models that embodies the substantive contact between theory and experiment required to comprehend the full epistemic content of a theory.\footnote{This classification of levels of theory and data and the concomitant idea of identifying individual and concrete models have obvious similarities with the proposals of Suppes~\citeyear{suppes-mngs-uses-mods,suppes-mods-data}, and indeed much of my own thought has been inspired by reactions to Suppes' extensive work on these questions (not just those two papers).} There are many fascinating and deep problems associated with characterizing the ways that experimental and observational results are collected and appropriately transformed into structured data, but I put them aside.\footnote{As is so often the case, \citeN[p.~297]{suppes-mngs-uses-mods} sums the matter up with elegance and concision: \begin{quote} The maddeningly diverse and complex experience which constitutes an experiment is not the entity which is directly compared with a model of a theory.
-Drastic assumptions of all sorts are made in reducing the experimental experience, as I shall term it, to a simple entity ready for comparison with a model of the theory. \end{quote}} Here, I will give only a (schematic!) outline of how I envisage the procedure of bringing theory and experiment into contact, based on the concepts I just articulated.
-I will give a more finely grained analysis of the procedure in the next section.
+It is this identification of individual and concrete models that embodies the substantive contact between theory and experiment required to comprehend the full epistemic content of a theory; as we will see, moreover, in general this cannot be done without schematizing the observer.\footnote{This classification of levels of theory and data and the concomitant idea of identifying individual and concrete models have obvious similarities with the proposals of Suppes~\citeyear{suppes-mngs-uses-mods,suppes-mods-data}, and indeed much of my own thought has been inspired by my reactions to Suppes' extensive work on these questions (not just those two papers).} There are many fascinating and deep problems associated with characterizing the ways that experimental and observational results are collected and appropriately transformed into structured data, but I put them aside.\footnote{As is, again, so often the case, \citeN[p.~297]{suppes-mngs-uses-mods} sums the matter up with elegance and concision: \begin{quote} The maddeningly diverse and complex experience which constitutes an experiment is not the entity which is directly compared with a model of a theory.
+Drastic assumptions of all sorts are made in reducing the experimental experience, as I shall term it, to a simple entity ready for comparison with a model of the theory. \end{quote}} Here, I shall give only a (schematic!) outline of how I envisage the procedure of bringing theory and experiment into contact, based on the concepts I just articulated.
+I give a more finely grained analysis of the procedure in the next section.